 Aaron’s eyes were also opened by weekly Avodah programming.
 Hearing from leaders in the field reshaped his approach to his work.
 “The learning exposed me to a whole new experience of social justice.
 There was so much that I didn’t really understand before and I learned everything from organizing and how to be an ally, to how to bring communities into the decision making process.”

 At the end of his year in the Service Corps, Aaron applied for a position with Housing Unlimited, a long-time Avodah partner that provides housing to people in mental health recovery in Montgomery County, Maryland.
 Within an hour of applying, he got a call from one of his fellow Corps Members – he had the perfect reference sitting right there in the office!

-Today, Aaron is the Director of Property Management at Housing Unlimited, overseeing a team that manages dozens of properties while supporting the clients who live in them.
+Today, Aaron is the Chief Operating Officer at Housing Unlimited, overseeing a team that manages dozens of properties while supporting the clients who live in them.
 One of the best parts of the work is that Aaron always has at least two Avodahniks on his staff team, both an alum and a current Corps Member.
 He finds that colleagues with an Avodah background always bring a valuable social justice perspective to the office.

 Only a few years after his Service Corps year, Aaron is leading the work of one of our partners and a team of Avodahniks, and he still has Shabbat dinner with his former housemates on a monthly basis.

 “Jewish life in Avodah created a space for togetherness that has helped my sense of community thrive, and it continues to thrive to this day.”